-In your comment, you state that you believe that the Nissan Frontier "Hill Climb" commercial was deceptive if Nissan was representing the Frontier's strength in order to raise the price of the vehicle.
-Please note, however, that under the Federal Trade Commission Act, an act is deceptive if there is a material representation, omission, or practice that is likely to mislead a consumer acting reasonably under the circumstances.
-The Commission's investigation concluded that consumers could reasonably interpret the advertisement as representing that the pick-up truck was capable of performing the depicted feat, when, in fact, it was not.
+In your comment, you state that you believe that the Nissan Frontier "Hill Climb" commercial was not deceptive.
+Although we recognize that some consumers may not have been deceived, it is well established that an advertisement that misleads a significant minority of reasonable consumers constitutes a deceptive practice under the Federal Trade Commission Act.
+Here, the Commission's investigation concluded that consumers could reasonably interpret the advertisement as representing that the pick-up truck was capable of performing the depicted feat, when, in fact, it was not.
 It is well established that an advertisement may not use a deceptively altered demonstration as supposed proof of a material product quality.